A-I-nstein/c_RP2040/README.md

 ## Programs

-`Examples`: Example programs demonstrating the basic usage of certain peripherals.
+`Examples`: Example programs demonstrating the basic usage of certain peripherals and sensors.

 ## Credit